Grey's Scouts: Role and history

 The creation of the unit was probably inspired by the Dragoons of Angola, a Portuguese Army mounted unit, raised in 1966, during the Portuguese Colonial War, to combat the guerrillas in Eastern Angola.
 A similar unit was being raised by the Portuguese in Rhodesia's neighboring Mozambique when the war ended in 1974.

 The Grey's Scouts were established by the Rhodesian Army as the Mounted Infantry Unit in July 1975.
 The unit was re designated the Grey's Scouts the next year.
 Most members of the unit were white Rhodesians, as experience with horses was mainly limited to the privileged white minority of the population.
 However, it also included some black Rhodesians who had previously worked with horses and members of the Shangaan ethnic group who were expert trackers.
+Most of the black soldiers posted to the unit were assigned to care for its horses, with only a small number holding combat roles.

 The unit's main role was to patrol Rhodesia's borders with Zambia and Mozambique to detect insurgents who were entering the country.
 Attempts to monitor the border using electronic means had failed, and the terrain in these areas was unsuitable for motor vehicles.
 In this role, the Grey's Scouts undertook tracking, reconnaissance and pursuit.
 It was often used to patrol the minefields along Rhodesia's borders.
 Horses were used for transport purposes only, with the members of the unit fighting on foot.
 The Grey's Scouts occasionally took part in attacks made by the Rhodesian Security Forces in neighbouring countries.

 The Grey's Scouts operated at times with the Selous Scouts and Rhodesian Armoured Corps.
 The Selous Scouts attacked insurgents located by the Grey's Scouts, and the unit supported armoured cars.
 The Rhodesian Combined Operations Headquarters considered the Grey's Scouts to be one of the country's elite units, but it was not as well trained or effective as the Selous Scouts or Special Air Service.